Civil War at Milan: Boban the first victim in Gazidis' Rangnick revolution | Goal.com

 Boban is out, and Maldini will be soon.
 All that's left is the official confirmation.

-Given their popularity with the fans, there will obviously be a backlash in the stands, but there could also been dissent in the dressing room.
+Given their popularity with the fans, there will obviously be a backlash in the stands, but there could also be dissent in the dressing room.

 The two directors could, thus, argue that while Giampaolo was a disaster, they have done well in the transfer market, and with very little money to work with given the financial difficulties which prompted Milan to accept a ban from competing in the Europa League this season in the hope of balancing the books in time for the next Champions League campaign, whenever that may be.